 The regional transit system will change with the Sound Transit Link light rail East Link extension in 2025.
-This will open the Link 2 Line, which will connect light rail from Seattle to Downtown Redmond with stops in Mercer Island, Bellevue, and Redmond Technology Center.
-The Downtown Redmond Link Extension project, also planned to open in 2025, will extend the light rail from Redmond Technology Center to Marymoor Village and Downton Redmond.
+As of Fall 2024, parts of the Link 2 Line are open, connecting South Bellevue with Redmond Technology.
+In 2025, the Link 2 Line will extend and will connect light rail from Seattle to Redmond Technology with stops in Mercer Island and Bellevue, as shown in Figure 29.
+The Downtown Redmond Link Extension project, also planned to open in 2025, will extend the light rail from Redmond Technology Center to Marymoor Village and Downton Redmond, as shown in Figure 30.
 The King County Metro bus system will have changes to the network to better connect the East Link area with the light rail system.
-The associated East Link Connections Project includes re-routing many of the existing bus routes serving eastside communities as well as the addition of several new routes and the elimination of others.
-Several other routes are planned for increased frequencies to enhance overall transit service.
-Figure 28 shows Sound Transit's planned Link Light Rail expansion for 2025.
+The associated East Link Connections Project includes rerouting many of the existing bus routes serving eastside communities as well as the addition of several new routes and the elimination of others.
+Several other routes are planned for increased frequencies to enhance overall transit service. shows Sound Transit's planned Link Light Rail expansion for 2025.

-FIGURE 28.
-SOUND TRANSIT LINK LIGHT RAIL 2025
+FIGURE 29.
+SOUND TRANSIT 2 LINE LINK LIGHT RAIL 2025